 Browning Harvey proudly produces Pepsi, Schweppes, and Crush flavours right here in Newfoundland and Labrador.
-Browning Harvey the taste of home since 1931.
+Browning Harvey - the taste of home since 1931.

-Step Up Awards

-Every day, in communities across Newfoundland and Labrador, NAPE members provide vital public services and produce world-class goods and services.
+Step Up Awards Every day, in communities across Newfoundland and Labrador, NAPE members provide vital public services and produce world-class goods and services.
 The work they do contributes greatly to the functioning and prosperity of our province.
-But, their contributions don't end there.
+However, their contributions don't end there.
 Thousands of NAPE members give freely of their time, effort, and energy to volunteer in their workplaces and their communities.
 It is the volunteer members on the frontline of the union movement who are the first line of defence for working men and women across this province.
-They truly are the backbone of NAPE and are the key to our union's success.
+They truly are the backbone of NAPE and are the key to our Union's success.
 Every day, NAPE members step up for their fellow union members.
 They step up for their communities.
 They step up for causes and organizations that depend on their time and energy to do the important work they are tasked with completing.
 NAPE wants to recognize the indelible mark our members are making through their volunteer work.
-So, two years ago, we created the Step Up Awards.
+So, two years ago, we created the Step-Up Awards.
 The Awards are broken up into two categories for each region.
-The NAPE Activist Step Up Awards are given to NAPE members who embody and exemplify the spirit and goals of the union through their union volunteerism.
+The NAPE Activist Step-Up Awards will be given to NAPE members who embody and exemplify the spirit and goals of the union through their union volunteerism.
 The NAPE Community Volunteer Step-Up Awards recognize the exceptional contributions NAPE members make through their volunteer work in the community.

-Each year a maximum of 10 awards are

-presented - one for a NAPE activist and one for a community volunteer - in each of the following five geographic regions: St. John's Metro, Eastern, Central, Western, and Labrador.
+Each year a maximum of 10 awards are presented - one for a NAPE activist and - NAPE President Jerry Earle one for a community volunteer - in each of the following five geographic regions: St. I would like to congratulate these amazing in our communities and our workplaces.

+volunteers for their efforts.
+They truly are an example of the incredible impact volunteers have John's Metro, Eastern, Central, Western, and Labrador.

-On April 23, a ceremony was held to hand out the 2017 Step Up Volunteer Awards to this year's recipients.
+On April 23, a ceremony was held to hand out the 2017 Step-Up Volunteer Awards to this year's recipients.
 The event coincided with National Volunteer Week.
 The awards were presented at a special event evening in St. John's.
 The winners' names will be displayed at NAPE's head office on a plaque.
 Winners received a plaque and a distinctive lapel pin.
 NAPE also made a donation to an organization or charity of each winner's choosing.
 The recipients of this year's Step-Up Awards are:

-Labrador

-Union - Trina Reynolds, Local 2102 Community - John 'Craig' Porter, Local 2103

-Western

-Union - Keith Kean, Local 1804 Community - Finton Gaudette, Local 1404

-Central

-Union - David Dillon, Local 4102 Community - Wayde Thompson, Local 3301

-Eastern

-Union - Glenys Beesley, Local 5205 Community - Victor Lundrigan, Local 9102

-St. John's

-Union - Lisa Williams, Local 7104 Community - Jerry (Jerome) Dunphy, Local 7104
+Labrador Union - Trina Reynolds, Local 2102 Community - John 'Craig' Porter, Local 2103 Western Union - Keith Kean, Local 1804 Community - Finton Gaudette, Local 1404 Central Union - David Dillon, Local 4102 Community - Wayde Thompson, Local 3301 Eastern Union - Glenys Beesley, Local 5205 Community - Victor Lundrigan, Local 9102 St. John's Union - Lisa Williams, Local 7104 Community - Jerry (Jerome) Dunphy, Local 7104